microsoft/vscode-docs/docs/java/java-webapp.md

 3. Select the runtime task of the Web App, for example `Java 17`.

-4. Select the Java web server stack, for example `Java SE`.
+4. Select the Java web server stack, for example `Apache Tomcat 10.0`.

-5. Select a pricing tier.
+5. Select a pricing tier, for example `Free(F1)`.

 ![Create a Web App](images/java-webapp/create-webapp.png)